K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

     <td>Deletes the Road name address data.</td>
   </tr>
 </table>
-※ Refer to Annex A. for detailed definition of the API.
+※ Refer to Annex A. for a detailed definition of the API.

 ### <a name="17"/>4.3.
 Source Description